Sofia-Ortega/ParallelComputingProject/Report.md

 ## 2. Brief project description

 We will be comparing the performance of the following algorithms with a variety of differing array inputs.
 These array input will either be sorted, reversed, or randomly selected values.
 We will also be measuring how well each algorithm scales.
+We plan to implement each algorithm using MPI to serve the data amongst multiple GPUs that will then use CUDA.
+Once each part gets sorted on the GPUs, they will be merged either sequentially or in parallel.

 - Parallel Radix Sort (MPI + CUDA)